labwet/uvm/README.md

-# UVM (Urbit Version Manager)
+# Urbit Version Manager

-UVM is a utility script for managing different releases of the Urbit runtime (vere).
+UVM is a utility script for managing different releases of the Urbit runtime ([Vere](https://github.com/urbit/vere/releases)).

 ## Features